 Does your parent ever give you the silent treatment?

-Is the silent treatment something that happens in your family with other family members from time to time whenever there’s a fall out or disagreement, and you’ve accepted it as a quirky family trait?
+Is the silent treatment something that happens in your family with other family members whenever there’s a fall out, and you’ve come to accept it as a quirky family trait?

 If you answered yes to these questions you might think it’s just something odd that happens in your family from time to time.

-But you might be surprised to know that receiving the silent treatment is very damaging and it can have a long lasting and devastating impact on you.
+But you may be surprised to know that receiving the silent treatment is very damaging and it can have a long lasting and devastating impact on you.

 Hi I’m Mel.
 I’m an online counsellor in the UK and I specialise in helping people heal and recover from a toxic relationship with a narcissistic or toxic parent.